jonathanking/sidechainnet/README.md

 *[Currently unsupported](https://github.com/aqlaboratory/proteinnet/issues/5) in ProteinNet and, therefore, unsupported in SidechainNet.

-<sup>⸸</sup>SidechainNet explicitly includes oxygen atoms as part of the backbone coordinate data.
+<sup>⸸</sup>SidechainNet explicitly includes oxygen atoms as part of the backbone coordinate data in contrast to ProteinNet, which only includes the primary `N, C_alpha, C` atoms.

 ## Downloading SidechainNet